rh-telco-tigers/ocpcfbuild/README.md

 16. aws s3 ls s3://cfbuild-dtxlg-infra
 17. update bootstrap.json with new S3 bucket
 18. cd ../cf
-19. update bootstrap.json with the updated ARNs (x3)
-20. update bootstrap.json with the updated SecurityGroups
+19. update bootstrap.json with the updated SecurityGroups
-21. aws cloudformation create-stack --stack-name cfbuildint-bootstrap \
+20. aws cloudformation create-stack --stack-name cfbuildint-bootstrap \
      --template-body file://bootstrap.yaml \
      --parameters file://bootstrap.json

-22. update control_plane.json with the updated ARNs (x3)
+**UPDATE the "int" loadbalancer to have the newly created bootstrap node added here**

-23. update control_plane.json with the updated SecurityGroup
+21. update control_plane.json with the updated SecurityGroup
-24. update control_plane.json with the updated IAM Profile
-25. get the certificate authority from the master.ign file
+22. get the certificate authority from the master.ign file
-26. update control_plane.json with the updated certificate authority
+23. update control_plane.json with the updated certificate authority
-27. get a copy of the master.ign from https://api-int.cfbuild.example.com:22623/config/master
+24. get a copy of the master.ign from https://api-int.cfbuild.example.com:22623/config/master
-28. update master.ign version to 3.1.0
+25. update master.ign version to 3.1.0
-29. upload to s3
+26. upload to s3
-30. aws s3 cp master.ign s3://cfbuild-dtxlg-infra/master.ign --acl public-read
+27. aws s3 cp master.ign s3://cfbuild-dtxlg-infra/master.ign --acl public-read
-31. aws cloudformation create-stack --stack-name cfbuildint-controlplane \
+28. aws cloudformation create-stack --stack-name cfbuildint-controlplane \
      --template-body file://control-plane.yaml \
      --parameters file://control-plane.json

+**UPDATE the "int" loadbalancer to have the newly created control plane nodes added here**

-32. cd ..
+29. cd ..
-33. openshift-install wait-for bootstrap-complete --dir=install
+30. openshift-install wait-for bootstrap-complete --dir=install
-34. aws cloudformation delete-stack --stack-name cfbuildint-bootstrap
+31. aws cloudformation delete-stack --stack-name cfbuildint-bootstrap

+**UPDATE the "int" loadbalancer and REMOVE the bootstrap node**

-35. get a copy of the master.ign from https://api-int.cfbuild.example.com:22623/config/master
+32.  get a copy of the master.ign from https://api-int.cfbuild.example.com:22623/config/master
-36. update worker.ign version to 3.1.0
+33.  update worker.ign version to 3.1.0
-37. upload to s3
+35.  upload to s3
-38. aws s3 cp worker.ign s3://cfbuild-dtxlg-infra/worker.ign --acl public-read
+36.  aws s3 cp worker.ign s3://cfbuild-dtxlg-infra/worker.ign --acl public-read
-39. update worker.json with new securtiyGroup ID
+37.  update worker.json with new securtiyGroup ID
-40. update worker.json with new IAM Profile
+38.  update worker.json with new IAM Profile
-41. update CertificateAuthority entry
+39.  update CertificateAuthority entry
-42. cd cf
+40.  cd cf
 NOTE:  If you want to have your workers on mulitple subnets/AZ be sure to create multiple "worker.json" files and update the subnets for each.
 43. aws cloudformation create-stack --stack-name cfbuildint-worker0 \
      --template-body file://worker.yaml \